-Despite the coronavirus spreading at a fast pace throughout the country, our law firm is fully operational.
-Because we are striving to protect our legal team and clients, we ask the people who come to our law firm to wear a face mask and, optionally, gloves.
-You will also have to maintain social distancing by keeping at least 3 feet of space between you and our employees.
+Although the coronavirus keeps spreading throughout the country, though at a slower pace, our law firm is fully operational.
+Because we are striving to protect our legal team and clients, we ask people who come to our law firm to wear a face mask.
 Our legal team has returned to our offices and is ready to provide you with quality legal assistance, both in person and over the phone.
-We will continue to work for you, even though the coronavirus pandemic is far from over.
-We still file claims and provide legal representation for anyone who needs our services, as we highly prioritize our clients.
+We will continue to work for you, even though the coronavirus pandemic is not over yet.
+We still file claims and provide legal assistance for anyone who needs our services, as we highly prioritize our clients.

-As the coronavirus is spreading at a fast pace throughout the country, following the adequate protective measures is crucial.
-Wearing a face mask every time you need to go outside is essential in preventing the spread of the new virus, which is why we launched our mask matching program, which entails providing our clients, as well as anyone who requests our services, with face masks in exchange for $10 each.
+As the coronavirus is spreading throughout the country, following adequate protective measures is crucial.
+Wearing a face mask every time you go outside is essential in preventing the spread of the virus, which is why we launched our mask matching program.

 Yes.
 Despite the current situation, we strive to provide quality legal services to anyone who needs our assistance.
-We take asbestos exposure cases and other toxic exposure cases just as we have until now.
+We take toxic exposure cases just as we have until now.
 Our attorneys will file a claim on your behalf and prepare the necessary documents to accompany it.
 We will communicate and regularly keep you up to date regarding your case via e-mail and telephone.
 Therefore, if you think you have a case, please feel free to contact our law firm.

-No. We will pursue your case as usual by filing the claim and preparing the necessary documents which will accompany it.
-Although we may take a bit longer to respond to your e-mails and phone calls, we are still here for you and will eventually address any concerns or questions you might have.
+No. We will pursue your case as usual by filing the claim and preparing the necessary documents that must accompany it.
+Although we may take a bit longer to respond to your e-mails and phone calls if we have to return to the initial restrictions and safety measures, we are still here for you and will eventually address any concerns or questions you might have.
 We are committed to delivering quality legal services to you and will strive to recover the compensation you deserve.

 Our firm will continue to distribute physical checks for the foreseeable future.
 We advise you to make sure that you have the telephone number and e-mail address of your case manager so that you will be kept up to date with the development of your settlement.